jhaals/yopass/CONTRIBUTING.md

-# How to contribute to yopass
+# How to contribute to Yopass

 First of all for thanks for taking the time to contribute to Yopass!

 ## I found a bug

-Please submit an issue with a detailed description describing what happend and with as much relevant information as possible.
+Please submit an issue with a detailed description describing what happened and with as much relevant information as possible.
 Such information might be:

 - Browser info